spack/spack-tutorial/tutorial_binary_cache.rst

 .. code-block:: console

-   $ spack -e . buildcache update-index
+   $ spack -e . buildcache update-index my-mirror

 This operation can take a while for large build caches, since it fetches all metatadata of available packages.
 For convenience you can also run ``spack buildcache push --update-index ...``